gonzashan/Repte3_APIs/README.md

           "email":"musicisintheair@gmail.com"
       }'

+First: Type http://localhost:3001/users in http box.
-User list Get Action: Go to Headers and at the VALUE box paste: Bearer [token generated when user is signup] .Then press Get on Postman.
+Second: User list Get Action: Go to Headers and at the VALUE box paste: Bearer [token generated when user is signup].
+Third: Then press Get on Postman.

+First: Type http://localhost:3001/users/count in http box.
-Amount users Get Action: Go to Headers and at the VALUE box paste: Bearer [token generated when user is signup].
-Then press Get on Postman.
+Second: Count users Get Action: Go to Headers and at the VALUE box paste: Bearer [token generated when user is signup].
+Third: Then press Get on Postman.